• HOME

 • Location: 3a Calle Poniente #4 (directions)

-Surprised that Antigua has breweries?!
-While Guatemala isn’t particularly known for its craft brewery scene, Antigua is slowly changing that.
-Now there are three microbreweries in Antigua — Antigua Brewing Company, Cervecería 14, and Antigua Cerveza. 🍻
+While Guatemala isn’t particularly known for its craft brewery scene, the city is slowly changing that.
+Several microbreweries exist in Antigua, including Antigua Brewing Company, Cervecería 14, and Antigua Cerveza. 🍻

 Antigua Brewing Company is a particular favorite of ours!
-These guys have it all — melt-in-your-mouth fish & chips and specialty craft beer brewed in-house (I had an awesome sour!), an airy rooftop bar with a perfect view on Volcán Agua, and most importantly, a semi-secret speakeasy whose only entrance is through a red British telephone booth.
-(Hint: the speakeasy is called Ulew Cocktail Bar!)
+These guys have it all — melt-in-your-mouth fish & chips and specialty craft beer brewed in-house (I had an awesome sour!), an airy rooftop bar with a perfect view of Volcán Agua, and most importantly, a semi-secret speakeasy whose only entrance is through a red British telephone booth.

 Great fun, food, and drinks all in one — what more could you need for a night out in Antigua?